RIS-Empowered OTFS Modulation With Faster-than-Nyquist Signaling in High-Mobility Wireless Communications: Performance Analysis

 In the other hand, let us define the frame difference vector as $\Delta_{ij} = \mathbf{X}_{i}^{\mathrm{DD}} - \mathbf{X}_{j}^{\mathrm{DD}} $.
 Then the exponent term in \eqref{PEP bound} can be rewritten as a quadratic form

-Under the assumption that $\mathbf{H}^{\mathrm{eff}}$ is composed of i.i.d.
-Rayleigh fading coefficients, each $\tilde{h}_n$ follows an independent complex Gaussian distribution with zero mean and variance $\sigma_h^2$, i.e., $\tilde{h}_n \sim \mathcal{CN}(0, \sigma_h^2)$.
+Deriving an exact AFER is mathematically intractable since the single-element cascaded channel follows a correlated double-Rayleigh distribution.
+However, invoked by the Central Limit Theorem (CLT), the aggregated response from $Q$ independent RIS elements asymptotically converges to a Gaussian distribution.
+Thus, we can safely approximate the non-zero entries in $\mathbf{H}_{\mathrm{eff}}$ as $\tilde{h}_n \sim \mathcal{CN}(0, \sigma_h^2)$.
 Then, we can use the well-known moment-generating function (MGF) of complex Gaussian quadratic forms.
 For any Hermitian positive semidefinite matrix $\mathbf{A}$, we have

 Applying this result with $\mathbf{A}=\tfrac{1}{4}\bigl(\Delta_{ij}\Delta_{ij}^\dagger \otimes \mathbf{\Sigma}_z^{-1}\bigr)$, the PEP expression can be further expressed as

 To obtain a more interpretable expression, let $\{\lambda_n^{(ij)}\}_{n=1}^{r_{ij}}$ denote the non-zero eigenvalues of $\Delta_{ij}\Delta_{ij}^\dagger$, and let $\{\nu_m\}_{m=1}^{MN}$ denote the eigenvalues of $\mathbf{\Sigma}_z^{-1}$.
 Using the Kronecker product property in $\mathrm{spec}\left( A\otimes B \right) =\{\lambda _n(A)\nu _m(B)\}$, \eqref{PEP_avg_det} can be equivalently expressed as